smeriwether/merimerimeri.com/_posts/2022-02-27-home-office.md

 dock so far is that the ethernet port stopped working less than one month after I bought it, thankfully before the Amazon return window.
 I replaced it with another model that'll hopefully hold up better this time.

-I use the [Elgato Stream Deck MK.2](https://www.elgato.com/en/stream-deck-mk2) for quick access to apps and websites I use frequently throughout the day.
-Even though I use the Stream Deck multiple times a day, out of everything in my Home Office it's the thing I need the least.
-It's a luxury but a luxury that's worth it to me.

 To keep things off of my desk I use the [APPHOME Headphone Hook](https://www.amazon.com/gp/product/B07ZRJ7T36/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and the [Cup-Holster Cup Holder](https://www.amazon.com/gp/product/B07RVDMRYC/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) for my headphones and water bottle, respectively.
 Before I bought a larger desk the need was practical, now it's because I prefer the look of having fewer things on my desk.

-To keep things under my desk I have the [TAP-UP Cable Box](https://www.amazon.com/gp/product/B086VZ72ZP/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
-It works okay, I like the built-in cable organizer on the desk clamp, but it's so big.
-I'd like to switch this out for something smaller but it's under the desk (i.e. out of eye sight) so it's not such a big deal.
+I use the [DeltaHub Carpio](https://deltahub.io/products/carpio-2) to improve the ergonomics of using a mouse.
+I'm not entirely sure if it "works" or not but after many months of use I can't image not using it.

-*This guide was last updated in February 2022.*
+*This guide was last updated in October 2022.*